Welcome to Mellerstain

 One of Scotland’s finest stately homes, this outstanding Georgian mansion house set in acres of parkland is a unique example of Adam design, begun in 1725 by Scottish architect William Adam and completed in 1778 by his more famous son, Robert.
-Some say this is one of Robert Adam’s finest works, presenting a complete picture as it would have been some 240 years ago.
+Some say this is one of Robert Adam’s finest works.

 • Admire the classical perfection throughout this ‘stunning’ Adam house.

 • View the fine art (Aikman, Gainsborough, Ramsay, van Dyck), embroidery, china and furniture collections.

-• Visit our gorgeous Hebridean spring lambs in the East Paddock.
+• Visit our Hebridean spring lambs in the East Paddock.

 • Picnic as the kids have fun in the playground.